-Ruth Mordecai’s paintings are graphic in that they often feature black and white paint or collage to define sculptural forms and use a variety of lines to define the pictorial space.
-The most recent Homage to Matisse series shows this clear sculptural reference.
-Often, a dash or two of color brightens an otherwise monochromatic color palette.
-A series may investigate dreams, fictitious landscapes or visual symbols that reference Biblical stories.
-Usually her process translates into the stacking of various images that together have become the iconography of the work.
-The titles: Container, Dance, Stacks, Between Painting and Sculpture, Jacob’s Ladder/Jacob’s Dream (from Genesis) are examples of the use of this visual vocabulary.
+The work from 2018 and 2020 Matthew Swift Gallery* exhibitons describes further my interest in Hebrew stories.
+The paintings and drawings continue to have a sculptural reference.
+Often, a dash or two of color brightens otherwise monochromatic color.
+A series may investigate abstractions from dance, landscape or visual symbols.
+The titles: Dance Series, Container, Stacks, Between Painting and Sculpture, Jacob’s Ladder/Jacob’s Dream (from Genesis) are examples of the use of this visual vocabulary.
 All works are on gessoed 100% rag paper with acrylic, oil paint and collage.

-Ruth Mordecai is a sculptor turned painter.
-For 25 years her studio was in Boston's Fort Point District.
-It now overlooks Smith Cove on Rocky Neck in Gloucester, MA.
-She attended Bennington College and has a BFA and MFA from Boston University School for the Arts.
-She is represented by Trident Gallery in Gloucester, MA.
-Her artwork is in major public and private collections including: Boston Museum of Fine Arts, Israel Museum, Cape Ann Museum, Rose Art Museum, and Wiggin Prints and Drawings Collection of the Boston Public Library (owns 35 works 1975 - 2013).
-Her work is included in Fixing the World, Jewish American Painters of the Twentieth Century, by Dr. Ori Soltes, Brandeis University Press, 2002
+Sculpture (1980-1996): A video, and Conversation with the Artist, a talk at Trident Gallery*, Gloucester, and Conversation with Kristine Fisher on Cape Ann ARTwaves (2020) can be accessed under Links to Videos on the index.
+For 25 years, before the move to Gloucester, my studio was in Boston's Fort Point District.
+I attended Bennington College and have a BFA and MFA from Boston University School for the Arts and taught at the Boston University School for the Arts, the DeCordova Museum School and the Harvard University Ceramics Studio.
+My work has been shown primarily in DC, NYC and Boston, MA (see Resume for complete listing).
+I have been represented by the Matthew Swift Gallery*, since 2012.
+My artwork is in major public and private collections including: Boston Museum of Fine Arts, Israel Museum in Jerusalem, Cape Ann Museum, Rose Art Museum, and Wiggin Prints and Drawings Collection of the Boston Public Library (owns 35 works 1975 - 2013).
+My work is included in Fixing the World, Jewish American Painters of the Twentieth Century, and Tradition and Transformation, Three Millennia of Jewish Art and Architecture, both by Dr. Ori Soltes, Brandeis University Press, 2002